shinyoungyou/user-docs/docs/pages/connect-github.md

 <br>

 ## Option 2: From GitHub
-In this option, we assume that you already have a GitHub account.
+In this option, we assume that you already have a GitHub account and have installed Git.
 <br>

 ### Create a new repository in the GitHub